Is Jaywalking Illegal In Los Angeles?

 Table of Contents

-Jaywalking, the act of crossing a street outside a designated crosswalk, has long been contentious.
+Jaywalking, the act of crossing a street outside a designated crosswalk, has long been a contentious issue.
 Like many cities, Los Angeles used to strictly enforce jaywalking laws, imposing fines and citations on pedestrians who violated them.

-In response to clamors about the increasing cases of disproportionate enforcement of jaywalking tickets, the Freedom to Walk Act was passed in September 2022 and officially took effect on January 1, 2023.
+In response to concerns about the increasing number of cases involving disproportionate enforcement of jaywalking tickets, the Freedom to Walk Act was passed in September 2022 and officially took effect on January 1, 2023.
 This new law grants pedestrians greater freedom to cross streets safely, even outside of marked crosswalks, as long as they can do so without creating a hazard.

 Jaywalking is still technically illegal in Los Angeles, but only under specific circumstances.
 However, law enforcement officers are prohibited from issuing citations unless there is an immediate danger of collision when someone is jaywalking.
 This shift in enforcement priorities reflects a broader recognition of pedestrian rights and the need for safer, more walkable cities.

 However, while the new law no longer prohibits jaywalking, it stipulates that the action is only permissible when there is no immediate hazard for all road users.
-You can still be cited for jaywalking if your actions pose a clear risk and danger to your safety or others.
+You can still be cited for jaywalking if your actions pose a clear risk or danger to your safety or that of others.

 Jaywalking also refers to the following behaviors that can cause a traffic hazard or pedestrian accident: